 Crocuses were one of Mr Bowles main interests and his book 'A Handbook of Crocus and Colchicum' was the standard reference work on them for many years.
 Most of his extensive collection was grown in frames in his garden at Myddelton House, where he raised a number of cultivars (cultivated varieties).
 A lot of these were based on the two closely related species Crocus chrysanthus and C. biflorus.
 He raised at least 14 with this parentage, naming most of them after birds which were another interest of his.
 Unfortunately only four of them are known to be still in existence.
 A number of other cultivars of these two species are also in danger of disappearing and it was with this in mind that our Society decided to develop and maintain a collection of all that could still be found.

 The collection was begun in summer 2004.
-Garden staff at Myddelton House are unable to devote the necessary time and attention to it so it is maintained in a private garden in Cambridgeshire.
+At that time the garden staff at Myddelton House were unable to devote the necessary time and attention to it so it was maintained in a private garden in Cambridgeshire.
 All stocks are grown in pots in an unheated frame to avoid any risk of mixing.
 This also makes it easier to keep an eye on the less vigorous ones.
 Checks are made on the identity of each new stock - a very necessary job as a surprising number turn out to be incorrect or mixed.
 In spring 2007 NCCPG (now Plant Heritage) accorded the collection full National Collection status.
 At that time we had 45 fully identified cultivars.
 By summer 2009 this had risen to 60 and it was becoming increasingly difficult to locate new ones to add to the collection.
 We felt it was time to extend its scope.
 Although most of the Crocus cultivars Mr Bowles raised were with Cc. chrysanthus and biflorus, he did produce some others.
 We applied to extend the collection to cover them as well and Plant Heritage has approved this.
 The formal scope of the collection is now "Crocus chrysanthus cultivars, Crocus biflorus cultivars and Crocus cultivars raised by E A Bowles".
 This has added six more cultivars to the collection.
+In 2014 the collection was moved to Myddelton House garden where it is maintained by members of the E A Bowles of Myddelton House Society.

 Even within the chrysanthus/biflorus types there is a suprising amount of variation in timing, colour, shape, size and even perfume.
 The earliest is 'Uschak Orange' which opens in late January while its leaves are still very short.
 It is something of a puzzle as all stocks seem to be mixed for intensity of the orange-yellow colour.
 The majority of cultivars flower between early February and mid March.